just-the-docs/just-the-docs/docs/search.md

 ### Generate search index

-Before you can use search, you must initialize the feature by running this rake command that comes with the `just-the-docs`
+Before you can use search, you must initialize the feature by running this `rake` command that comes with `just-the-docs`:

 ```bash
 $ bundle exec just-the-docs rake search:init
 ```

 This command creates the `search-data.json` file that Jekyll uses to create your search index.
-Alternatively, you can create the file manually in the `assets/js/` of your Jekyll site with this content:
+Alternatively, you can create the file manually in the `assets/js/` directory of your Jekyll site with this content:

 ```{% raw %}
 ---